sureshdharisi/rewards_calculator/rewards-calculator-parent/README.md

 We need to setup the data before sending request for rewards calculation.
 It has individual micro services for configuration, transactions and calculations.

+Before starting the testing, execute below steps to setup data.
+1. Start the naming server (reward-calculator-naming-server) to register individual micro services.
+2. Setup rewards configuration data using "reward-points-store"
+3. Setup few customer transactions using "customer-transactions" micro service.
+4. Execute the calculate rewards for the given user.
 Use below services to setup data:

 ### reward-points-store